 Set zfs_arc_min and zfs_arc_max memory limit

-and add and adjust the zfs_arc_min and zfs_arc_max mem parameters:
+Create a file in /etc/modprobe.d/zfs.conf and add and adjust the zfs_arc_min and zfs_arc_max mem parameters:

 # Min 2048MB / Max 4096 MB Limit options zfs zfs_arc_min=2147483648 options zfs zfs_arc_max=4294967296

-Reboot your machine at that should do it.
+Then reboot your machine at that should do it.

 How can or can i run the command for a already mounted zfs container?